 Strategy 10: Protect yourself and your family

 In addition to building up your super, it’s important you have enough insurance to safeguard your financial plans and protect your family.
 So it's worthwhile considering taking out total and permanent disability (TPD) and life insurance, and you can do this through super or via a personal policy in your own name.
 When purchasing these insurances through a super fund, there is a range of upfront tax concessions generally not available outside super.
-For example, if you're:
+For example:

-- Self-employed¹, you can generally claim your super contributions as a tax deduction2 – regardless of whether they are used by the super fund to purchase investments or insurance, or
+You can generally claim your super contributions as a tax deduction2 – regardless of whether they are used by the super fund to purchase investments or insurance, or

 These concessions can make it more affordable3 to purchase life and TPD insurance in a super fund, or enable you to purchase a higher level of cover than you could otherwise afford.
 Another type of insurance you could purchase within a super fund is income protection.
 If you suffer an illness or injury and are unable to work, income protection can pay you a monthly benefit (typically up to 75% of your pre-tax income) to replace lost earnings.
+Income protection can also be purchased outside of super as premiums paid for Income protection policy held outside of super can be tax deductible.

 Sit down with a financial planner and look at the different strategies.
 Each has the potential to make a significant difference to your financial situation now and in the future.
 But you'll have to take action before 30 June to benefit from some of the opportunities available this year.
 To find out more and book an appointment, go to nab.com.au/financialplanning.